contagon/handbook/handbook/34-finances-and-audits.md

 The stake president assigns the stake clerk or an assistant stake clerk to help with stake financial record keeping.
 These duties are outlined in this section and explained further in instructions from Church headquarters or the assigned area office.

 * With a member of the stake presidency, this clerk properly records any funds received.
 He or another Melchizedek Priesthood holder accompanies the member of the stake presidency who deposits the funds.
-Only members of the stake presidency﻿—not clerks﻿—may receive funds for the stake.
+Only members of the stake presidency—not clerks—may receive funds for the stake.
 * This clerk makes sure stake financial obligations are paid promptly.
 He prepares checks or, in locations where checks are not used, payment approval forms.
 * He helps the stake presidency prepare the annual stake budget and keep track of the stake budget allowance (see [34.7.1](34-finances-and-audits.md#3471-stake-and-ward-budgets) and [34.7.2](34-finances-and-audits.md#3472-budget-allowance)).
 He informs the stake president of the status of stake expenditures in relation to the budget allowance.
 * He reconciles the stake checking account each month as instructed in [34.6.7](34-finances-and-audits.md#3467-managing-stake-and-ward-checking-accounts).
 As needed, he helps reconcile ward checking accounts.